Q: WHAT IS COUNSELING?

 Q: DO YOU ACCEPT INSURANCE?

-A: Yes, I am currently an in-network provider with Blue Cross Blue Shield and United Healthcare.
-However, I am currently adding additional insurance companies.
+A: Yes, I am currently an in-network provider with Blue Cross Blue Shield, United Healthcare and Cigna.
 If your carrier is not listed, please feel free to ask as this list changes.

 Q: WHAT WILL BE MY RESPONSIBILITY?